Back to Chamberlain Guides

 Check Sensor Placement

 The door sensor communicates wirelessly with your hub or opener.
 If mounted on a metal garage door, the metal blocks radio signals.
 Use the included bracket to mount the sensor away from the metal surface.
-Ensure the sensor is within 10 feet of the hub during initial pairing, then move to final position after pairing succeeds.
+Make sure the sensor is within 10 feet of the hub during initial pairing, then move to final position after pairing succeeds.

 5